electronicarts/helmci/README.md

 Unfortunately, these all had limitations:

 - argocd, while it supports helm charts, it does not support saving helm values in git.
 - Can overcome this issue by creating git repo of charts containing helm sub-charts, but this is ugly and requires modifying the helm values.
 - spinnaker seems rather heavy weight to install, haven't succeeded yet.
 - harness is mostly proprietary solution.

 As a result a Python program was written as an alternative solution.
+The Python program was never released outside EA.
 This is a rewrite of the Python program.

 ## Current Limitations